hex0punk/goRE/README.md

 The power of gorp is in the plugins.
 Creating your own plugin is simple.

 1. Create a file under `` or ``, depending on your type of plugin (see above for the differences between an inspector and a processor.
 2. Depending on the type of plugin, your code must implement either the `Processor` or `Inspector` interface, which are declared in the `modules` package.
+Both module types must accept a struct parameter of type `modules.WebData` which gives your module access the response body, headers and type.
+The type can be `Document`, `Script` or `Request` (`Request` types have not been implemented yet but that is my list of priorities for this gorp).
 3. Your plugin must return a symbol to be used by gorp.
 The symbol should be declared like this:

    ```golang